-Suppression/suffocation death by officers is always murder, a decision made by an officer using his/her free will at a scene, and a murder conviction must be certain.
-Every time.
-Courts that fail to convict of murder every officer who suffocates a citizen have failed America, failed the Constitution.
+Suppression/suffocation death by officers is always a decision made by an officer using his/her free will at a scene, even if state legislators create laws that make jeopardy to the lives of citizens possible, like the CA law that allows forced blood draws (Edward Bronstein).

 If courts were honest about what everyone can plainly see in video, and the officer who murdered Eric Garner was convicted in court of murder (not absolved of liability because a judge claimed he had "qualified immunity" to commit murder) then Tony Timpa, Carlos Lopez, George Floyd and Angelo Quinto and all of the about 70 others who were suffocated by police officers after Mr. Garner would still be alive.
-One conviction for murder, and every officer everywhere would know, "Don't ever do that!"
+Indeed.

 * Special note to civil rights attorneys, regarding every death of a citizen by police officer suffocation: